Shmurda7/Hades/README.md

-**Iterations**
+**Iterations:**

-Iterations for the flight computer are due to trying out new things with the components of the flight computer and to keep my mind fresh when stuck on different problems when working on my code.
+Iterations for the flight computer are due to trying out new things with the flight computer.
+Sometimes I also like to create a new version when stuck on problems to take a new and different approach to solving some of the problems I face while writing the code.
 Test - Individual Component Functionality Test
 V1 - Sensor Data Reading
 V2 - State Separation